 As the USSR approached the seventieth anniversary of the 1917 Bolshevik Revolution, the society that Josef Stalin had built on the rubble of a centuries-old tyranny and a blood-soaked Civil War was crumbling.
 The accumulated outrages and injustices have betrayed the ideals that motivated millions and now threaten to destabilize the state itself.
 Corruption, cynicism, and defeatism permeate the ranks of the government.

 For many years, the Soviet government had been led by inflexible old men whose ability to confront the society’s problems was undermined by chronic illness, alcoholism, or both.
-Following the death of Leonid Brezhnev (1906-82), KGB chief Yuri Andropov (1914-84) served as General Secretary for just fifteen months before dying of kidney failure.
-Brezhnev had succumbed to multiple causes related to his heavy smoking, drinking to excess, and addiction to sleeping pills and tranquilizers.
+First, Leonid Brezhnev (1906-82) succumbed to multiple causes related to his heavy smoking, drinking to excess, and addiction to sleeping pills and tranquilizers.
+Then KGB chief Yuri Andropov (1914-84) served as General Secretary for just fifteen months before dying of kidney failure.
 Andropov’s successor, Konstantin Chernenko (1911-85), held the office of General Secretary of the Communist Party for only thirteen months.
 He died of emphysema, hepatitis, and cirrhosis of the liver.
 And these were the fearsome men at the helm of the “Evil Empire.”

 The events depicted in this outstanding Cold War thriller unfold in the final months of Chernenko’s life.
 Vidich deftly portrays the pessimism and black humor of the long-suffering Russian people, who were now saddled with a profoundly ill-managed system that strained to feed, clothe, and house them.
 It’s easy to understand the desperation that led Mikhail Gorbachev to undertake the dangerous reforms that characterized his stewardship of the Soviet state following Chernenko’s death.

-I’ve reviewed all three of Paul Vidich’s previous spy thrillers:
+I’ve reviewed four other Paul Vidich’s spy thrillers:

 - An Honorable Man (The Cold War, the early CIA, and the McCarthy Era)